-Ambulance services

-- Covered ambulance services include fixed wing, rotary wing and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required - Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
-If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility - The ambulance benefit is a transport benefit.
-If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: - o You decline the ambulance ride - You take the ambulance and it is determined your symptoms are not emergent
+What you must pay when you get Services that are covered for you these services Ambulance services Until you meet your yearly deductible, you pay up to 100% of Covered ambulance services, whether for an emergency or the Medicare-approved amount. non-emergency situation, include fixed wing, rotary wing After you meet your deductible, you and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a pay \$0 for Medicare-covered member whose medical condition is such that other means of services. transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
+If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility.
+The ambulance benefit is a transport benefit.
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: